istio/istio.io/_blog/2018/soft-multitenancy.md

 ### Watching specific namespaces for service discovery
-In addition to creating RBAC rules limiting the tenant administrator access to a specific Istio control plane, the istio manifest must be updated to specify the application namespace that Pilot should watch for creation of its xDS cache.
+In addition to creating RBAC rules limiting the tenant administrator access to a specific Istio control plane, the Istio manifest must be updated to specify the application namespace that Pilot should watch for creation of its xDS cache.
 This is done by starting the Pilot component with the additional command line arguments `--appNamespace, ns-1`.
 Where *ns-1* is the namespace that the tenant’s application will be deployed in.
 An example snippet from the